-MMA resins types are thermoplastics which achieve a chemical bond between each installation layer, resulting in a monolithic finish.
+MMA resin types are thermoplastics which achieve a chemical bond between each installation layer, resulting in a monolithic finish.
 In reality, each new layer chemically fuses to the previous layer (or existing subfloor) creating a virtually unbreakable bond.

 Epoxy and polyurethane resins are thermosetting and achieve only a mechanical bond between installation layers.
-In reality each new layer ‘sticks’ to the previous layer (or existing subfloor).
+In reality, each new layer ‘sticks’ to the previous layer (or existing subfloor).

 Shrinkage and detailing

-Degafloor resin flooring systems do not shrink and accordingly installation is both simple, repeatable and the finished floor reliable.
+Degafloor resin flooring systems do not shrink and accordingly, installation is both simple, repeatable and the finished floor reliable.

 Polyurethane resin floors often require retention chases to be cut into the floor and at all termination points to try and offset the shrinkage stresses that occur when the floor cures.
 This complicates the installation and can result in performance problems.

 Degafloor MMA resin can be bonded directly to drainage channels and other potential areas of weakness to create reliable and durable installations.
-In many cases polyurethane and epoxy finishes will require an expansion joint to be installed in these areas which may create points of weakness.
+In many cases, polyurethane and epoxy finishes will require an expansion joint to be installed in these areas which may create points of weakness.

 Most polyurethane systems are trowel-applied and rely on the installer leaving part of the aggregate within the resin mix ‘exposed’ to create slip resistance.
-This method often results in an inconsistent surface finish and, together with early wear, can result in unsatisfactory slip-resistance.
+This method often results in an inconsistent surface finish and, together with early wear, can result in unsatisfactory slip resistance.